 Subp.
 4. Treatment plan verification.
-A qualified medical physicist must develop a procedure for verifying the treatment plan before it is transferred to the treatment equipment system and before it is implemented.
-A qualified medical physicist must verify the treatment plan and treatment plan transfer before:
+A qualified medical physicist or qualified medical physicist's designee must verify the treatment plan and treatment plan transfer before:

-A. the first treatment of five or fewer treatment fractions; and

-B. the third fraction for treatments that exceed five fractions.
+- A. the first treatment of five or fewer treatment fractions; and - B. the third fraction for treatments that exceed five fractions.